Get Started

 The AI infrastructure stack has three tiers.
 Foundation models handle language and perception.
 Neural world models simulate how the world evolves under actions.
 ArcFlow is the persistence tier — the layer where actual world state lives, versioned, spatially indexed, confidence-scored, queryable.

 It runs in-process — no server, no network hop, no inference cluster.
-Neural world models require GPU infrastructure and return in 100–1000ms.
-ArcFlow returns in microseconds, co-located with the agent, robot, or vehicle that needs it.
-For any real-time control loop, this is an architectural requirement, not a convenience.
+Co-located with the agent, robot, or vehicle that needs it.
+For any real-time control loop, in-process execution is an architectural requirement, not a convenience.

 Every mutation is versioned via ArcFlow Clock Domains — each source advances at its own rate, the world model merges them.
 Every fact is graded by the ArcFlow Evidence Model — observation class (observed, inferred, predicted), confidence score, and provenance chain are storage primitives, not optional annotations.
 The full history is queryable with ISO GQL.